ruv-ohf/krakkaruv/sites/all/modules/entityconnect/README.txt

 also check if user has the permission to "create N content" where N is the content type or has the permission "administer nodes".

+Q. I don't see any buttons on my form
+A. Please check if your field have entityconnect buttons activated.
+By default, there are disable.

+Q. I have already a lot of entityreference fields and I don't want to them manually.
+What can I do?
+A. You can change default parameters in admin/config/content/entityconnect page and set buttons visibility to "On".
+That will activate buttons for all your fields.
+Of course, you can always override parameters on your field instance.

+Q. I don't want the default CSS icons to be display?
+I want to display the help text after the icon?
+A. You can change default parameters in admin/config/content/entityconnect page and set icons visibility to "Text only" or "Icons + Text".

 Next steps
 ----------